arubasu/k8s-vagrant/README.md

 $ ssh node3
 ```

-Follow the links for installting Prometheus setup for this k8s cluster.
+### Follow the link for installting Prometheus setup for this k8s cluster.
 https://github.com/arubasu/k8s-prometheus